streblow/Gomoku/README.md

 <img src="device-2024-12-09-100000.png"> <img src="device-2024-12-09-100001.png"><br>
 <img src="device-2024-12-09-100002.png"> <img src="device-2024-12-09-100003.png">
 </p>
-A five-in-a-row game for Android on a fixed 15x15 board.<br>
+A five-in-a-row game for Android on a fixed 16x16 board (until I added zooming).<br>
 You can build it with AndroidStudio or find the APK in the app folder.<br>
 <br>
 Gomoku is a simple app for playing a quick match of a five-in-a-row game.<br>